capillariesio/capillaries/deploy/tf/amazon_keyspaces/README.md

 ## Amazon Keyspaces

-This section applies to the tf/amazon_keyspaces Terraform script only.

 Amazon Keyspaces database can be either in the selected AWS region (`us-east-1`) or in some other region.

 Make sure your database uses MurMur3 partitioner (gocql does not support com.amazonaws.cassandra.DefaultPartitioner)